 This section has been designed to assist you with understanding the use of the diagnostic tests used in immunological testing and clinical practice.
-The use of these tests is explained with the aid of easy to follow colour graphics and text.
-The application of these tests is featured in our various case studies which are linked to this section giving you a quick reference while working through the cases.

 If you would like to have a specific diagnostic test featured please Contact Us.

 - Lymphocyte Proliferation Test

 - Mantoux test

 - Ouchterlony test

 - Qualitative immunoassay